Wood Therapy Massage

 You want to start fresh

-If you have been eating and drinking poorly, feeling overweight, tired, and bloated, try wood therapy.
-This flushing and invigorating form of self-care might give you the boost you need to take better care of yourself
+Try wood therapy if you are feeling curious, sluggish, or bloated, amongst other reasons and need a “restart.”
+This flushing and stimulating form of self-care might give you the gentle boost you need to take better care of yourself.

 You have residual lumps & bumps after liposuction